treyra/s-FEAST/readme.md

 [^maintainer]: code base maintainer - jragan@caltech.edu
 [^corresponding]: corresponding author - sjchung@caltech.edu

-The failurePy codebase is provided as part of the upcoming Science Robotics research article "Safely Diagnosing Failures Through Intelligent Action: Online Tree-based Planning for Spacecraft Fault Estimation and Collision Avoidance".
+The failurePy codebase is provided as part of our Science Robotics research article "[Online tree-based planning for active spacecraft fault estimation and collision avoidance](https://www.science.org/doi/10.1126/scirobotics.adn4722)".
 It contains code for simulating spacecraft models subject various faults and algorithms for diagnosing them.
 Our safe Fault Estimation via Active Sensing Tree search (s-FEAST) algorithm provides a method to actively estimate these faults, even when subject to safety constraints that will be violated shortly.

 ## Dependencies